 — Mother Teresa of Calcutta

 Kaye and I save our money so as to pay cash for every new car, thereby avoiding interest payments and on-going debt.
 We buy the cheapest model available with the fewest frills.
 Then we drive the vehicle until it starts to fall apart.
-The record over the years speaks for itself: Ford Escort (8 years and 3 wrecks); large Dodge Van (10 years and 2 wrecks); Ford Aerostar Minivan (6 years until it was totaled after 3 accidents); Jeep Sahara (14 years, 4 wrecks including one into the river by Sundance during a snowstorm – but it’s still running); Saturn Basic Sedan (5 years, two wrecks, and still in operation).
-So much for the automobile illustration!
-It’s merely an easy-to-understand example of what I mean about reducing costs so we have more resources to consecrate.
+The record over the years speaks for itself: Ford Escort (8 years and 3 wrecks); large Dodge Van (10 years and 2 wrecks); Ford Aerostar Minivan (6 years until it was totaled after 3 accidents); Jeep Sahara (14 years, 4 wrecks including one into the river by Sundance during a snowstorm).
+It had a canvas top and sides.
+It was a blast to take the upper parts and doors off each summer, but winter was a bear because the canvas connections to the metal weren’t tight so I had freezing cold air blowing in all the cracks, along with the fact the heater never worked.
+Saturn Basic Sedan (5 years, two wrecks).
+She now drives a Toyota Yaris, a little vehicle that’s as basic as they come, and has done so for 11 years.
+So much for these automobile illustrations!
+They’re merely easy-to-understand examples of what I mean about reducing costs so we have more resources to consecrate.

 But to my great satisfaction, I have been amazed in recent years to see a growing anti-consumption movement in both Europe and North America.
 Millions of families, like the Woodworths, are downsizing their homes, avoiding all credit-card debt.
 They are seeking a return to the Garden of Eden – organic foods, natural landscaping, square-foot gardens in their back yards, co-housing.
 In sum, we are witnessing a new simplicity movement.
 For more information about these kinds of family values and practices, see the links on this page.